Program encourages NTID students to pursue Ph.D.s

 To learn more

-For more information on the Rochester Bridges to the Doctorate program, go to http://deafscientists.com.
+For more information got to the Rochester Bridges to the Doctorate program website.